UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 <iframe src="/module5/charts/lightness-and-hues.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: The leftmost plot here uses the same default color scheme as in the previous slide.
+Notes: The leftmost plot here uses the same default colour scheme as in the previous slide.

-The plot on the right has a color scheme that adds a slight variation in hue while keeping the perceptually uniform variation in lightness.
+The plot on the right has a colour scheme that adds a slight variation in hue while keeping the perceptually uniform variation in lightness.

 The reason for this is to highlight small variations in the data when this is of great importance.
 We can see the effect of this buy studying